-Stage Details Precondi- tions CAUTION When reverting the standalone cluster back to a full cluster, you must be able to control the recovery process so that each recovered node is powered on and re-joined to the cluster one node at a time (while the other recovered nodes are powered off).
-Otherwise, the cluster could become corrupted and need to be fully rebuilt.
-Failure Behavior PCE • The PCE is unavailable because it does not have the minimum number of nodes to maintain quorum.
-VENs The VEN continues to enforce its last known good policy.
-The VEN's state and flow updates are cached locally on the workload where the VEN is installed.
-The VEN stores up to 24 hours of flow data, then purges the oldest data first during an extended event.
-After missing 3 heartbeats (approximately 15 minutes), the VEN enters a degraded state.
+• The PCE is unavailable because it does not have the minimum number of nodes to maintain quorum.

+- The VEN continues to enforce its last known good policy. - The VEN's state and flow updates are cached locally on the workload where the VEN is installed.
+The VEN stores up to 24 hours of flow data, then purges the oldest data first during an extended event. - After missing 3 heartbeats (approximately 15 minutes), the VEN enters a degraded state.
 While it is in the degraded state, the VEN ignores all asynchronous commands received as lightning bolts from the PCE, except the commands that initiate software upgrade and Support Reports.

-Recovery Recovery type: Manual intervention is required to recover from this failure case.
-Recovery procedure RTO: Customer dependent based on how long it takes you to detect this failure and perform the manual recovery procedures.
-RPO: Service specific based on which data services were running on data0 at the time of the failure: database_service: Data0 node was the primary database.
-All database data committed on data0 and not replicated to data1 is lost.
-Typically under one second. database_slave_service: Data0 node was the replica database.
-No database data is lost. agent_traffic_redis_server: All traffic data is lost. fileserver_service: All asynchronous query requests and Support Reports are lost.
-Full Re- covery See Revert Standalone Cluster Back to a Full Cluster [104] for information.
+- Recovery type: Manual intervention is required to recover from this failure case. - · Recovery procedure - RTO: Customer dependent based on how long it takes you to detect this failure and perform the manual recovery procedures. - RPO: Service specific based on which data services were running on data0 at the time of the failure: - database_service: DataO node was the primary database.
+All database data committed on dataO and not replicated to data1 is lost.
+Typically under one second. - database_slave_service: DataO node was the replica database.
+No database data is lost. - agent_traffic_redis_server: All traffic data is lost. - fileserver_service: All asynchronous query requests and Support Reports are lost.

+See Revert Standalone Cluster Back to a Full Cluster [106] for information.